NakTaras/module-38-concurrency-and-multithreading-architecture/README.md

 3. Implement consumer, which will consume messages on specific topic and log to the console message payload.
 4. (Optional) Application should create several consumers and producers that run in parallel.

-### TASK 4 (Use cache from effective java module) (smth like poll() from ArrayBlockingQueue + look at Conditions from ArrayBlockingQueue) можна обгорнути арей блокінд кю
+### TASK 4 (Use cache from effective java module) (smth like poll() from ArrayBlockingQueue + look at Conditions from ArrayBlockingQueue) можна обгорнути ArrayBlockingQueue

 **Cost: 1 points.**